msobanjo/courseware/topics/terraform/modules/resources/README.md

 ### provider

-Terraform allows multiple providers, there can be a default provider and multiple others as long as they will have aliases.
+Terraform allows to have multiple providers defined in a configuration file, although there can only be one default provider and others will have to use aliases.

-Multiple providers could be used when managing resources in different regions, or different cloud providers altogether.
+One of the potential use cases for having multiple providers could be to manage resources in different regions, or use different cloud providers altogether.

-**provider** meta-tag overrides the default provider with the one that is specified.
+**provider** meta-tag within the resource block overrides the usage of default provider.

-Here is an example of two providers and the *provider* meta-tag being used:

 <details>